 To replace 1 cup of white sugar you can substitute it for 3/4 cup honey, or 3/4 cups maple syrup or 2/3 cup agave or 1 teaspoon stevia.

-What is the best sugar substitute for baking?
+What is the best sugar substitute to use in baking?

 The Best Sugar Substitutes for Baking, According to a Pro Baker